neos-modding-group/NeosModLoader/doc/how_nml_works.md

 # Going Into Detail: How NeosModLoader Interfaces with Neos

-NeosModLoader with Neos in two main places: the hook and the compatibility hash.
+NeosModLoader interfaces with Neos in two main places: the hook and the compatibility hash.

 ## The Hook